forcePanda/Webhook2Flow-Framework/README.md

 > NOTE: Token__c is a randomly generated 32 chars long string which is used to authorize requests.
 Anyone with this token would be able to make requests and invoke the flow.
 So, keep it safe and do not share it casually.

 5. Set user/profile permissions.\
-If the running user is a guest user, make sure to give the it's profile the access to run flows and related Apex class(s):
+If the running user is a guest user, make sure to give the it's profile the access to run flows and related Apex class(es):
-    - WebhookService, WebhookServiceHandler(Part of framework)
+    - WebhookService, WebhookServiceHandler (Part of framework)
     - FP_NewPostEvent (Class for Event Definition)

-5. Register webhook in the external system(ForcePanda).\
+5. Register webhook in the external system (ForcePanda).\
-Suppose you want are using a Site with domain url:\
+Supposing you are using a Site with domain url:\
 `https://mydomain-developer-edition.cs73.force.com`
 <br/><br/>
 Then, the url to register as webhook will be:\